How to Get Color Harmony With the Mother Color Technique

 James Gurney is a master painter.
 He's books are full of great painting advice, especially when it comes to creating harmonious compositions.
 Check it out!

 Watch Out: Don’t Mix Too Much Mother Color into Everything

-The risk here is to obtain great color harmony, but losing value contrast and temperature contrast of the different paint colors.
+The risk here is to obtain lots of color harmony, but loss of value contrast and temperature contrast between the different paint colors.
 Those contrasts are critical for good results in any painting.

 When I Think of Mother Color I Think of Monet